troglobit/inadyn/README.md

 Inadyn v1.99.8 and later support HTTPS, for DDNS providers that support this (you must check this yourself).
 Tested are DynDNS and FreeDNS.
-Using HTTPS is recommended since it protects your credentials from wire snooping and further reduces the risk of someone hijacking your account.
+Using HTTPS is recommended since it protects your credentials from being snooped and further reduces the risk of someone hijacking your account.

-Note: No certificate validation is currently in place, patches welcome!
+Note: No HTTPS certificate validation is currently done, patches welcome!

 Example Configuration